Heading to a Bruins or Celtics game at TD Garden?

-We take sports seriously in Boston . . . and after you discover all the great Boston bars near the Garden, you'll get a taste of Boston's real sports culture.
+We take sports seriously in Boston, and a visit to one of these sports bars near the Garden will give you a taste of Boston's real sports culture.

 By the way, we pronounce that "cul-chah."